LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/math-method-examples/max-and-min-examples.rst

 This method finds and returns the largest value from a set of numbers (x, y, z, etc.).

+To find the maximum value in an array, :ref:`see below <max-min-array>`.

 .. admonition:: Example

    .. sourcecode:: js